×

 Treatments for a prolapsed disk range from conservative to surgical.
 It depends on the level of discomfort that a person is experiencing and how far the disk has slipped out of place.

 Rest can relieve swelling and give the back time to heal.
-If the back hurts, avoid exercise and other activities where you have to bend or lift.
+If your back hurts, avoid exercises and other activities that require bending or lifting.

 • Stretching exercises to keep your muscles flexible